Biomolecular Regulation Group

 Masters and Bachelor students projects

 We always offer both Masters and Bachelor projects within our different areas of research.
-For more information and a list of current projects see here.
+For more information and a list of current projects see the University of Copenhagen project database here.

 For all types of positions, please contact the staff to discuss specific projects.